mtoldi/mpvscextension/esp-flasher/README.md

 # Install serialport npm package
 npm install serialport

+# For running the ext
+npm run vscode:prepublish

+# To use open the src/extension.ts and run (f5)
 ```

 After this setup, your VSCode extension should be able to use serial ports and run `esptool` and `mpremote` commands as intended.